The all in one customer engagement suite

 Release management plays an important role of bridging the gap between project activities and the things that project teams produce and the ongoing operations and users that will consume these things.
 It is very common for organizations to have multiple projects underway at the same time and release management provides a structured approach for bringing changes together, testing to make sure they work correctly and then safely introducing them into the live environments that business operations rely on.
 Release management also ensures that any applicable knowledge and resources are transferred from the teams developing the new features or components to the operations team that will be responsible for supporting them.

-It is important that each project team wishing to introduce changes into the production environment.
+It is important that each project team wishing to introduce changes to the production environment are aligned with each other and are aware of each other’s changes and resource usages.
 They must follow the same process, policies and guidelines for planning, building, testing and deploying a release.
 ITIL breaks release management down into six sub-processes that enable release management to be performed effectively, efficiently and safely to facilitate the flow of changes into the operations environment.

 Release management support: provides guidelines and support for the deployment of releases including the roles that are involved in other parts of the release and deployment management process